 In 2017 I graduated from the “Women’s Economic Empowerment Program” (Avanzando Juntas) of The Latin American Association in Atlanta, Georgia; where my main project was “Business and marketing plan for BERAKAH ideas (Now Thamarana Media)”.
 That year I also joined the Georgia Hispanic Chamber of Commerce (GHCC) and its chapter Hispanic Young Professional Entrepreneur (HYPE).

-Since 2015 I has been a member of the Latin American Youth Network for Democracy.
-Also in that year, with the World Movement for Democracy, she developed the digital and grassroots campaign called #SetThemFree for the release of political prisoners from around the world.
-Such a campaign was launched at the United States Capitol.
+In 2016 I graduated from the “Global Competitiveness Leadership Program” at Georgetown University in Washington, DC.
+That year I also finished my role with the World Movement for Democracy, I developed the digital and grassroots campaign called #SetThemFree for the release of political prisoners from around the world.
+Such a campaign was launched at the United States Capitol in May 2015.

-For years I coordinated successful projects and campaigns with Un Mundo Sin Mordaza (A world without censorship) to defend and promote human rights and freedom of expression through art, culture, and creativity; including the big worldwide campaign “SOS Venezuela” in 2014.
+Back in Venezuela, for years I coordinated successful projects and campaigns with the international organization Un Mundo Sin Mordaza (A world without censorship) to defend and promote human rights and freedom of expression through art, culture, and creativity around the world.
+One of the prominent projects was the big worldwide campaign “SOS Venezuela” in 2014.
 After which I had to emigrate.
-In 2013, as this organization’s CEO, the National Endowment for Democracy (NED) recognized me as one of the under 30 activists working for a better future in the world.
-Through these experiences, I developed broad communications skills for organizations, projects management –including teamwork and fund-raising; and crisis management.
+In 2013, as this organization’s CEO, the US National Endowment for Democracy (NED) recognized me as one of the under 30 activists working for a better future in the world.
+In Venezuela, I also completed the Leadership and Public Policies Program (LIDERA) at the IESA, Venezuela’s leading management institution.

+Through all these experiences, I developed broad communications skills for organizations, project management –including teamwork and fund-raising; and crisis management.
 I like to focus on social impact projects, sustainable development, creativity, and strategy.
 I enjoy helping projects improve their communications and impact.